 Note: Students who have AP/IB credit or transfer credit for any of the above

 courses will not be required to take these course again with the Business

 Learning Community.
-Students can consult any CBA Academic Advisor for assistance
+Students can consult any College of Business Academic Advisor for assistance

 in understanding the course requirements and transfer policies.